 We enjoyed a few lazy days just wandering around and eating whatever we wanted.
 Of course, I’m all about the Disney treats, so of course, we checked out every bakery and food place we saw.

 Chocolate covered marshmallows are one of those bakery treats that I love, but don’t want to spend the money on because they are so easy to make at home.
-If I’m at Disney, I’m going to have a Dole Whip and churro toffee instead.
+When we head to the Parks, I’m all about a Disney Dole Whip and churro toffee instead.

 I actually saw a version of these fun patriotic marshmallows at Disney Springs when we were checking out all the yummy desserts there.
 Now that I think about it, I’m pretty sure the idea for these Dirt Marshmallow Pops from last year came from a bakery or candy store too.